-With the technique of luring you can now build your arsenal with more commands, such as stay, where you reward your dog for staying seated while you move back a few steps, gradually extending distance away and time in the sit position.
-This is called ''shaping'' whereas it implies, you are shaping the concept for your dog.
-You can further use luring and click reward for come, lay down, spin and whatever you choose.
+With the technique of luring you can now build your arsenal with more commands, such as stay, where you reward your dog for staying seated while you move back a few steps, gradually extending the distance away and time in the sit position.
+This is called ''shaping'' which implies that you are shaping the concept for your dog.
+You can further use luring and click reward for come, lay down, spin, and whatever you choose.

 Sometimes a dog may have a little trouble, at first, going from a sit to a down position with luring, and another technique is something called "capturing" where you catch your dog as he is doing something naturally, and reward it, such as a laying down for the down command.